 Content writing services for small business owners.
 3 day turn around with unlimited revisions.
 Get a free quote today by clicking here.

-As you can see from above, our keywords are included, we tell the user what the page is about, we include our offer and finally, ask them to click on the listing.
+As you can see from above, our keywords are included, we tell the user what the page is about, including our offer, and finally, we ask them to click on the listing.

-It’s important to have individual titles and meta descriptions for all pages on your website, otherwise, your website could be penalized for duplicate content or simply put Google won’t know which result to show for the search being carried out.
+It’s important to have individual titles and meta descriptions for all pages on your website.
+Otherwise, your website could be penalized for duplicate content, or Google won’t know which result to show for the search being carried out.

 8. Content Optimization

-When writing your content for your website you will need to consider both the user and the search engines.
+When writing your website’s content, you will need to consider both the user and the search engines.

-When I say write for the search engines I don’t mean include your keyword on your website a thousand times as this will get your website penalized.
-What you should do is take a look at other pages ranking for that term and see what type of content they have made for that search.
+When I say write for the search engines, I don’t mean include your keyword on your website a thousand times as this will get your website penalized.
+You should take a look at other pages ranking for that term and see what type of content they have made for that search.

-If all the websites listed in the top 3 searches have over 1000 words, use images and video then you should try to include a similar level of content.
+If all the websites listed in the top 3 searches have over 1000 words, use images, and video, you should try to include a similar content level.

 9. Content-Type is Important

-If you perform a search in Google you will see a list of 10 pages on the 1st page, take a look at each of these 10 results and see which content type shows up more often.
+If you perform a search in Google, you will see a list of 10 pages on the 1st page, look at each of these 10 results and see which content type shows up more often.

 The content-type could be a blog post, an ultimate guide type post, a product page, or a home page.
 You should try to recreate the same type of content to rank for that keyword.

-The reason why you would want to create a similar type of page is that Google is telling you what they expect to show for that search query.
+You would want to create a similar type of page because Google is telling you what they expect to show for that search query.

-If Google expects a product page and you have created a blog page it’s not going to be impossible to rank for but it will be harder than if you also created a product page.
+If Google expected a product page and created a blog page, it’s not going to be impossible to rank for, but it will be harder than if you also created a product page.

 On-Page Optimization Conclusion

-Getting clients as a new business or a freelancer can be difficult and using multiple streams to generate leads can help grow your business.
-If you are using other methods of acquiring clients such as social media, cold email, or online ads I would highly recommend optimizing your website too.
+Getting clients as a new business or a freelancer can be difficult, and using multiple streams to generate leads can help grow your business.
+If you are using other acquiring clients such as social media, cold email, or online ads, I would highly recommend optimizing your website.